dirksm/contactform/README.md

 * Add project to Tomcat server
 * Start server.
 Application should be available at [http://localhost:8080/itsd/].

+## Database access
+The database is on the Vagrant box and can be accessible by the IP address you set in the Vagrantfile (default to 192.168.33.21).
+You can access PHPMyAdmin from 192.168.33.21/phpmyadmin.
+The username is root and the password is the value set by the ```DBROOTPASSWORD``` variable below.
+The database is ```contact```.

 ## Vagrant setup for Ubuntu 14.04, Apache, MySQL, and phpMyAdmin

 ### Description